About Cirencester Open Air Swimming Pool

 - New patio to Riverside Walk side of pool laid.

 - A designated reception area and desk were built with costs covered by the Gannett Foundation

 - Fixings and connections are in place to enable us to install solar panels in future with the cost covered by G.E.T.

-We are very grateful to the following grant funders:
+We are very grateful to the following grant funders who made these improvements possible:

 The Winstone Charitable Trust